LeitG/tourism-accessibility-analytics/README.md

 This extensive dataset provides valuable insights into the accessibility perceptions of various disability groups regarding tourism services.

 ## Data Processing
+The data processing module, located in `./data_filtering/`, is responsible for extracting disability-related reviews from a large corpus of general business reviews.
+This critical step ensures the dataset's relevance to accessibility research.

+Key features:

+1. Keyword-based Filtering: Implements a robust algorithm to identify reviews containing disability-related terms and phrases.

+2. One-class SVM Model: Utilizes machine learning to detect subtle patterns indicative of disability-related content, even in the absence of explicit keywords.

+This module effectively addresses the challenges of  identifying nuanced disability-related content, providing a solid foundation for subsequent analysis.

 ## Quadruple Extraction
 ### Sentires for Quadruple Extraction